 In this blog post, we covered how to use blend ranges in Affinity Photo for iPad.

-In conclusion, we learned the Blend ranges tool is a powerful way to make targeted adjustments to an image that wouldn’t be possible with conventional editing methods.
+In conclusion, we learned that Blend ranges are a powerful way to make targeted adjustments to an image based on ranges of colour.
 We also covered how to change the source and destination settings to create different effects and learned about tonal ranges.
-We also experimented with a sample image using the concepts we learned so far.